leesean5150/ml_pipeline/README.md

 - For NUMBER_OF_RUNS, it indicates the number of times the pipeline should be ran.
 The return result of the pipeline would be the average of the number of runs specified here.
 The default should be left at 10.

+- For ADD_SMOTE, it indicated whether or not the Synthetic Minority Over-sampling Technique is applied to the final pipeline.
+However due to the heavy drop in accuracy and precision, the default should be left at False.
+The default configurations to choose from are:
+True/False\
+Only one option should be chosen

 - For ALGORITHM, it indicates the algorithm used for building the model.
 The default configurations to choose from are:
  RandomForest / GradientBoosting / DecisionTree \
  Only one option should be chosen.